monsdar/dynrow/README.md

 * [0.2: Initially uploaded version](http://youtu.be/8LIEzyJB_4k)
 * [0.3: First version with stats being shown](http://youtu.be/3XJ9Eh7riac)

-My vision is to create a rowing application which displays thorough statistics about your current workout.
+My goal is to create a rowing application which displays thorough statistics about your current workout.
 In addition to that there should be a variety of bots available.
 Here are a few ideas:
 * *Constant pace:* This is useful if you want to row in a certain tempo
 * *Boomerang:* They're rowing at a constant pace, but if they get behind you they will row faster.
 If they get too far in front, they'll decelerate to let you keep up with them.
 They're almost like the constant pace boats, but they'll always be around.
 This leads to having opponents around even at the longest training sessions
 * *Heartrate:* You set up your desired target heart rate and the bot will row faster/slower according to your current heart rate